• Skip to primary navigation

 Scooping the salted egg (itlog na maalat) with a spoon.

-• Salted Egg Salad (Ensaladang Itlog na Maalat): A refreshing salad with salted eggs, tomatoes, and red onion, making a perfect complement to grilled or fried foods.
+• Ensaladang Itlog na Maalat: A refreshing salad with salted eggs, tomatoes, and red onion.
+It makes the perfect complement to grilled or fried foods.

-• Salted Egg Siopao: A variation of the traditional Filipino siopao, steam buns with a mixture of meat and salted duck eggs.
+• Salted Egg Siopao: A variation of the traditional Filipino siopao, these are steamed buns with a mixture of meat and salted duck eggs.

-• Ensaladang Talong (Eggplant Salad): A salad with grilled or fire-roasted eggplant, tomatoes, and onions tossed with vinegar and sautéed shrimp paste.
-Salted eggs are occasionally included as an optional ingredient.
+• Ensaladang Talong: Grilled or fire-roasted eggplant, tomatoes, and onions tossed with vinegar and sautรฉed shrimp paste.
+Salted eggs are an optional ingredient.

-• Bibingka (Coconut Rice Cakes): A celebratory rice cake often enjoyed during the Christmas season.
-This fluffy cake is made with rice flour and coconut milk, then topped with salted eggs and cheese.
+• Bibingka: This is fluffy rice cake made with rice flour and coconut milk, then topped with salted eggs and cheese.
 It is traditionally cooked in a special clay pot or pan lined with banana leaves.

 Salted Egg (Ensaladang Itlog na Maalat) on a plate.